Most people read Proverbs looking for a quote to screenshot.

 A pastor once saw a book in my hand.
 The title had the word Psychology in it.
 He told me that was the wisdom of this world, the kind that contends with the wisdom of God.
 I stopped reading anything that wasn't written by a Christian.

 Around the same time, a minister I respected kept saying you cannot combine business and ministry.
 That if you did, it meant you didn't trust God.
 I shut down a working business because of it.
+I carried that as obedience for years.
+It felt like the right kind of guilt.

 That wasn't integrity.
 It was bad theology, handed to me by people speaking to their context, not mine.